pmelhus/Dischord/README.md

 ## Challenges and Solutions

 - Socket IO
   - Understanding the dataflow of Socket IO took some time and effort.
-After getting a better grasp of how the data flows from the front to backend let me successfully implement the live chat feature in the application.
+After getting a better grasp of how the data flows from the front to the backend, I was able to successfully implement the live chat feature in the application.

 ## Conclusion and Next Steps